Accounting & Tax terms explained

 Audit

 An audit is a systematic and independent procedure of examining the financial books of an entity to ensure the accuracy and validity of every transaction recorded in the financial statements.
-Auditors are regulated and provide their reports to stakeholders they have been appointed to report to.
+Auditors are regulated and provide their reports to the stakeholders they have been appointed to report to.
 You can check here if your company is exempt from audit or not.

 Bad Debt

-Balance sheet
+Balance Sheet

 A financial sheet that represents the financial position of a company in terms of its assets, liabilities and equities at a certain point in time.